griffinmyers/wirepig/docs/http.md

       to inject before sending the response body.
     * **`destroySocket`**: (`Boolean` | `Function`) Whether or not to suddenly hang up the socket in the middle of serving a request.
-Helpful when testing error handling logic in an application
+Helpful when testing error handling logic in an application.

 ###### Returns